PodcastsBusinessThe Social Field

 About The Social Field

 Welcome to a podcast from the heart of a social performance practice.
 Here we showcase the voices of practitioners as together we explore the different dimensions involved in working in the discipline.
 Designed for people from a range of sectors, this will appeal both to those directly involved in, and those accountable for, the work of stakeholder engagement, socio-economic development, and social risk and impact management.
-Tune in for our six-part season.
+Tune in for season one and two (both six-part seasons).

 Podcast website

-Listen to The Social Field, Ideas That Matter Podcast by Vusi Thembekwayo and many other podcasts from around the world with the radio.net app
+Listen to The Social Field, PBD Podcast and many other podcasts from around the world with the radio.net app

 Get the free radio.net app